siomarapantarotto/software-development-risk-management/README.md

 ## Change of project development environment

+This risk occurs when there is a change of address of the company or simply of the department with the infrastructure and team responsible for the software development.
+(Example: Termination of the lease contract without the possibility of renewal).

+  - **Probability**: VERY LOW / LOW / MEDIUM / HIGH / VERY HIGH
+  - **Impact**: VERY LOW / LOW / MEDIUM / HIGH / VERY HIGH
+  - **Immediate Actions**: TODO
+  - **Preventive Actions**: TODO

+## Inadequate environment for software development

+This risk occurs when the environment destined for the team responsible for software development presents inadequate conditions, for various reasons, that affect the expected production (Example: noise, furniture, facilities, temperature, etc).

   - **Probability**: VERY LOW / LOW / MEDIUM / HIGH / VERY HIGH
   - **Impact**: VERY LOW / LOW / MEDIUM / HIGH / VERY HIGH
   - **Immediate Actions**: TODO
   - **Preventive Actions**: TODO

 ## Lack of testing during project development